aws/aws-eks-best-practices/content/networking/ipv6/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zdXpTT0bZXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 EKS in IPv6 mode solves the IPv4 exhaustion challenge often manifested in large scale EKS clusters.
-EKS’s support for IPv6 is focused on resolving the IPv4 exhaustion problem, which stems from the limited size of the IPv4 address space.
-This is a significant concern raised by a number of our customers and is distinct from Kubernetes’ “[IPv4/IPv6 dual-stack](https://kubernetes.io/docs/concepts/services-networking/dual-stack/)” feature.
+EKS's support for IPv6 is focused on resolving the IPv4 exhaustion problem, which stems from the limited size of the IPv4 address space.
+This is a significant concern raised by a number of our customers and is distinct from Kubernetes' “[IPv4/IPv6 dual-stack](https://kubernetes.io/docs/concepts/services-networking/dual-stack/)” feature.
 EKS/IPv6 will also provide the flexability to inter-connect network boundaries using IPv6 CIDRs hence minimizing the chances to suffer from CIDR overlap, therefor solving a 2-Fold problem (In-Cluster, Cross-Cluster).
 When deploying EKS clusters in IPv6 mode (--ip-family ipv6), the action is not a reversible.
 In simple words EKS IPv6 support is enabled for the entire lifetime of your cluster.

 In an IPv6 EKS cluster, Pods and Services will receive IPv6 addresses while maintaining compatibility with legacy IPv4 Endpoints.
 This includes the ability for external IPv4 endpoints to access in-cluster services, and Pods to access external IPv4 endpoints.

 Amazon EKS IPv6 support leverages the native VPC IPv6 capabilities.
-Each VPC is allocated with an IPv4 address prefix (CIDR block size can be from /16 to /28) and a unique /56 IPv6 address prefix (fixed) from within Amazon’s GUA (Global Unicast Address); you can assign a /64 address prefix to each subnet in your VPC.
+Each VPC is allocated with an IPv4 address prefix (CIDR block size can be from /16 to /28) and a unique /56 IPv6 address prefix (fixed) from within Amazon's GUA (Global Unicast Address); you can assign a /64 address prefix to each subnet in your VPC.
 IPv4 features, like Route Tables, Network Access Control Lists, Peering, and DNS resolution, work the same way in an IPv6 enabled VPC.
 The VPC is then referred as dual-stack VPC, following dual-stack subnets, the following diagram depict the IPV4&IPv6 VPC foundation pattern that support EKS/IPv6 based clusters:

 ![Dual Stack VPC, mandatory foundation for EKS cluster in IPv6 mode](./eks-ipv6-foundation.png)